barrymoore/cirque/README.md

 # cirque

-Tools for hacking text data
+A set of libraries and tools written in perl for hacking text data.